ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         * Reliable & Flexible
         * Experienced Team
 seo:
-  title: "Custom Made Cable Assemblies | Assembly Solutions "
+  title: "Cable Assembly | Custom Made Cable Assemblies | Assembly Solutions "
   description: "Discover our range of quality custom made cable assemblies.
 UK
     manufactured on a 4-week turnaround.
 Quality assured at affordable prices.
     Contact us for an instant quote on your requirements. "